US Foods to buy SGA's Food Group for $1.8 billion

 US Foods said it expected to achieve about $55 million in annual run-rate cost savings by the end of fiscal 2022 and that the deal was likely to add to its adjusted profit in the second year following the closing of the transaction.

-The deal will be funded primarily through a term loan of $1.5 billion from J.P.
-Morgan and Bank of America Merrill Lynch and the balance through its existing liquidity resources, US Foods said.
+The deal will be funded primarily through a $1.5 billion term loan from J.P.
+Morgan and Bank of America Merrill Lynch and the remaining through its existing liquidity resources, US Foods said.

+For the reported quarter, US Foods’ sales were $6.16 billion, missing analysts’ average estimate of $6.46 billion, according to Thomson Reuters I/B/E/S.

+“While our volume growth with independent restaurants was solid, it fell below our expectation, mostly due to some operational challenges,” US Foods Chief Executive Officer Pietro Satriano said.

-Centerview Partners is the financial adviser to US Foods, while Cravath, Swaine & Moore LLP is its legal adviser
+Centerview Partners is the financial adviser to US Foods, while Cravath, Swaine & Moore LLP is its legal adviser.

 Morgan Stanley & Co.
 LLC is SGA’s financial adviser and Davis Polk & Wardwell LLP provided legal counsel.